Notice board is in the main for messages from me to you when there is no other way to contact you.

 It's no longer any secret that Dr Bernard Preston D.C. is my alter ego.
 If you have found this website useful, and you like my "voice", then you might enjoy my third book, but the first of my ebooks, Stones in my Clog.
 Chiropractic anecdotes from Holland.

 What plans do you have post-retirement?
 Retire into something, or drop dead in a couple years from boredom.
-Literally, I've seen it happen so often.
+Literally, I've seen it happen so often, particular to men.
 Retirement sentiments.

 Then don't send a letter like this one that I received this morning: "What exercises must I do, and which should I avoid?"